lulubou/FullStackOpen-Course/README.md

 # FullStackOpen-Course
-Exercises for the online course FullStackOpen
+Exercises for the online course FullStackOpen, by Lucas Bouchard.